jlant/waterapputils/README.md

 and [Process Many Simulations Shell Script](#process-many-simulation-shell-script), to help automate processing tasks and run unit tests.

-The WATER application is a graphical user interface, written in VB.NET, wrapped around a variant of the rainfall-runoff model called Topmodel (Topography based hydrological mode) by Keith Beven, Professor at Lancaster University.
+The WATER application is a graphical user interface, written in VB.NET, wrapped around a variant of the rainfall-runoff model called Topmodel (Topography based hydrological model) by Keith Beven, Professor at Lancaster University.
 Topmodel estimates river discharge and spatial soil water saturation patterns for a particular catchment basin using topographic, climatic, and geological input data parameters.
 The original WATER application was developed by the [U.S. Geological Survey Indiana and Kentucky Water Science Centers (INKY)].
 References for the WATER application include: